AmosNimos/Vortex/README.md

 - **CSS Injection**: Write and apply your custom CSS to any webpage you visit, modifying the look and feel to your preferences.
 - **JavaScript Injection**: Inject custom JavaScript into webpages to enhance functionality or automate tasks.

-Rich Browser Features
+#### Rich Browser Features

-    Favorites: Easily save your favorite websites for quick access.
+- Favorites: Easily save your favorite websites for quick access.
-    Script and CSS Control: Disable scripts and CSS on webpages to enhance security and reduce unnecessary content.
+- Script and CSS Control: Disable scripts and CSS on webpages to enhance security and reduce unnecessary content.

-Simplicity and Minimalism
+#### Simplicity and Minimalism

-    Minimalist Design: V0rtex focuses on providing a clean and straightforward browsing experience without unnecessary clutter.
+- **Minimalist Design**: V0rtex focuses on providing a clean and straightforward browsing experience without unnecessary clutter.

-    Rich Feature Set: Despite its simplicity, V0rtex attempt to offer all the essential features you expect from a modern browser.
+- **Rich Feature Set**: Despite its simplicity, V0rtex attempts to offer all the essential features you expect from a modern browser.

+- **Portable and Lightweight**: The main V0rtex browser code is designed as a single file (excluding minimal library requirements), ensuring ease of distribution and setup.

+- **Minimalism at its Core**: V0rtex embodies the philosophy of minimalism, offering a highly customizable browsing experience with minimal overhead.
+By maintaining a single-file core and minimal dependencies, V0rtex streamlines both user experience and development.

+- **Following the Unix Philosophy**: V0rtex adheres to the Unix philosophy of doing one thing and doing it well—providing a reliable web browsing experience.
+This approach focuses on delivering efficiency and robust functionality without unnecessary complexity.

 ## Why Open Source?